Frequently Asked Questions

 Monday to Friday 9:00am – 4:30pm

-When should we start looking for student accommodation?
+When should we start looking for Sheffield student accommodation?

-The search usually begins at the end of October/early November for the following academic year.
+The search usually begins at during October/November for the following academic year.
 Please note that by Christmas it’s usually the case that the majority of our properties have been taken so early viewings are advised to avoid disappointment.

 Do we meet you at the property or do we need to come to the office?